syusui-s/mcnotify-rust/README.md

 ```

 ## How to use
-Currently, only twitter notifier is available.
+Currently only twitter notifier is available.

 1. Create your own app (<https://apps.twitter.com/>)
-	* mcnotify does NOT provide consumer key.
+	* mcnotify **does NOT** provide consumer key.
 1. Edit your configurations and save it to `~/.config/mcnotify/config.toml` (See `config.example.toml`).
 1. Run.